 - Visibility and configurability of security (V): the set of features that enables the user to inform himself whether a security feature is in operation or not and whether the use and provision of services should depend on the security feature.

 NOTE 1: Relay nodes are not explicitly shown in Figure 4-1.
-They combine the functionalities of ME and AN in a way described in TS 36.300 [30].
+They combine the functionalities of ME and AN in a way described in MFA TS 36.300 [30].
 The present document describes how to apply security features to relay nodes.

 NOTE 2: There is an option for some uplink and downlink user data to be sent via the MME.
 This is referred to as "data via MME" and within the context of TS 33.401 the abbreviation NASDVM is used.